Mask mandate issued for Salt Lake County - NewsBreak

 Health officials recommend wearing masks such as KN95s or cloth masks when possible.

+Salt Lake County Mayor Jenny Wilson approved the 30-Day Mask Order and issued a statement about the mandate:

+“I deeply appreciate the expertise of Dr. Angela Dunn, our County Public Health Director.
+I accept her recommendation for a 30-day countywide mask requirement in Salt Lake County.
+The Omicron variant has spread rapidly.
+Just two weeks ago, we were at 500 cases a day in Salt Lake County.
+Today we sit at over 4,600 per day.
+We recognize the sense of urgency in our community as hospitals are threatened.
+We need to utilize every tool available to slow the spread and high-quality masks worn indoors in public spaces are a proven measure.
+Our county is open, we are running business as usual.
+This is a temporary step that is necessary to get us through this next phase of COVID.”

-The mandate will go into effect on 12:01 a.m. on Saturday, Jan.
-8 and will be enforced until Feb.
+The mandate will go into effect at 12:01 a.m. on Saturday, Jan.
+8, and will be enforced until Feb.
 7 at 5 p.m.

 “We desperately need to use every tool available to ensure our hospitals can continue providing excellent healthcare through this surge,” says Dr. Dunn.
 “We also need to ensure that our essential services have the staff necessary to operate—from law enforcement, to plow drivers, to schoolteachers.
 It is my obligation as health officer to take the action I believe has the best chance to prevent unnecessary suffering throughout our community.”MASK UP: Salt Lake City Mayor asks county to enact mask requirements